Athletics Guide for Parents

 Tennis, squash, golf and crew in both the Middle and Upper Schools are unique when compared to all other sports offering.
 These sports are limited by facility and number of players.
 Choice and participation for these sports are always limited when the student is a beginner.
 Many students in these sports have been the beneficiaries of professional instruction prior to their play at Penn Charter.
 Both Middle and Upper School students new to these sports might find it difficult to make the team.
 It is recommended that this factor be considered when choosing these sports to fulfill the athletic requirement.
 At times, the school is able to provide on-site, out-of-season, professional instruction in one of these sports.
 However, students serious about skill improvement in these individual sports usually seek outside lessons and/or instructions.

-- If the sport is offered in the Middle School, the student must have the ability to be a starter on the varsity team.
+- If the sport is offered in the Middle School, the student must have the ability to be a significant contributor on the varsity team.

 - If the sport is not offered in the Middle School, the student must have the ability to participate on the appropriate Upper School team.